 Budget and CAFR

 The Annual Budget, Comprehensive Annual Financial Report (CAFR) and Annual City Treasurer's Report may be found in the document center to the right.

 Hotel/ Motel Occupancy Tax

-The City of Galesburg collects a 9% hotel motel occupancy tax on all hotel or motel room rentals within the city limits of Galesburg.
-A portion of monies collected for hotel motel room rentals is paid to other agencies.
-The Galesburg Tourism Council receives 3% of collections, Galesburg Promise receives 2% and the Knox County Civic Center receives 2% of collections.
+The City of Galesburg collects a 10.8% hotel motel occupancy tax on all hotel or motel room rentals within the city limits of Galesburg.
+A portion of monies collected for hotel motel room rentals is paid to other agencies such as the Galesburg Tourism Council, the Galesburg Promise and the Knox County Civic Center.